serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### _Microsoft.Azure.Services.AppAuthentication_

+If your current or future technical stack is using Azure, especially a database as logs storage component, please read the following :
-As this package has vulnerabilities reported as Very High in Veracode, a switch to the [Azure.Identity](https://www.nuget.org/packages/Azure.Identity/) package has been made after the version 5.7.2.
+The package Microsoft.Azure.Services.AppAuthentication has vulnerabilities reported as Very High in Veracode, a switch to the [Azure.Identity](https://www.nuget.org/packages/Azure.Identity/) package has been made after the version 5.7.1.
-This package imply that your current solution/project target version need to be .NET Framework 4.7.2+ or .NET Core 3.1+
+This package change imply that your current solution/project target version need to be .NET Framework 4.7.2+ or .NET Core 3.1+.